World Bank & Dominica

 Disaster Resilience and Post-Hurricane Maria Support

-The Bank’s response to natural disasters, particularly Hurricane Maria in 2017, underscores its vital role in Dominica’s disaster resilience strategy.
+The Bank’s response to natural disasters, particularly Hurricane Maria in 2017, stresses its role in Dominica’s disaster resilience strategy.
 Maria devastated around $1.3 billion of infrastructure and severely impacted housing, agriculture, and public services.
 To help Dominica recover, the World Bank quickly mobilized $65 million, integrating a “Build Back Better” approach.
 This funding was critical to Dominica’s ambitious goal of becoming the world’s first climate-resilient nation, supporting infrastructure designed to withstand future hurricanes and creating systems for rapid response and recovery.

 Dominica’s Disaster Vulnerability Reduction Project (DVRP), initiated in 2014 and expanded post-Maria, exemplifies this resilience strategy.
 DVRP’s $70 million commitment encompasses flooding mitigation, disaster preparedness data systems, and retrofitting critical facilities such as schools and hospitals.
 The project is a cornerstone of Dominica’s resilience infrastructure, enabling proactive measures against climate impacts.